 Next, thread-locking compound is used (weak enough that it does not impede later truing), rim tape is applied and the wheel is ready.

 Drop in or call us if you want a wheel built and we can talk about the best way to balance all these variables for your bike.
-We’re also always happy to build wheels for interstate customers and have an online wheel build customiser you can use to spec and order your wheel.
+We’re also always happy to build wheels for interstate customers and ship them to you.